TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 Mere om clean.
 Vis løget, og så den billed fil, der ligger i mappen her, hvor løget er foldet ud.
 Fundet her https://youtu.be/fhM0V2N1GpY?t=206

+# Architecture
+First we will take a look at the planned architecture of the Web API.

+On the server side, i.e. the Web API, we will use a classic 3-layered architecture:

+1) Network layer to receive requests from clients, using REST controllers
+2) Domain layer, responsible for all business logic
+3) Data access layer, responsible for storing/retrieve data from storage (initially a file)

+We will let us inspire by existing architecture approaches: Clean architecture, Onion architecture, Hexagon architecture.
+The interested reader is encouraged to research more about these.
+I will cover the bare minimum here.

+They are very similar ideas, and all advocate the layered approach, each layer separated by interfaces.
+This should sound familiar, we are applying the Dependency Inversion Principle.

-# Architecture overview
+## Architecture overview

 This tutorial will be a slightly larger exercise, perhaps sort of a mini-SEP.
 As such, we wish to have a better code-structure for our application.
-You have been taught the SOLID design principles.
+You have previously been taught the SOLID design principles.
 They usually apply to single methods, or classes.
-In this project we will attempt to apply Clean Architecture, which is basically applying the SOLID principles on a larger scale.
+In this project we will attempt to apply Clean Architecture, which is sort of like applying the SOLID principles on a larger scale.

 The final system will consist of 2 tiers (client and server), and a total of 5 layers.
-You have previously encountered a layered architecture, where each layer has a specific responsibility.
+Each layer has a specific responsibility.

 Below is a layer diagram for an overview:

 ![img.png](Resources/img.png)

-The client will be a Blazor WASM UI, using standard HttpClients to make requests to the Server.
+The client will be a Blazor WASM application, using standard `HttpClient`s to make requests to the server.

 The server will use a REST Web API to receive the above mentioned requests.
 Initially we will store data in a file, using json format.
 Later, we will swap it out with a database, using Entity Framework Core.